-Arne is a small hamlet close to the Saxon town of Wareham.
-It is surrounded by a beautiful nature reserve, managed by English Nature it is a bird watchers paradise (renowned for its Nightjars) and boasts beautiful walks over open heathland.
+is a small hamlet nestled in a nature reserve just outside Wareham.
+Managed by English Nature, the reserve is a bird watchers’ paradise renowned for its Nightjars.
+It also boasts beautiful walks over open heathland.
 A sandy beach on the reserve is a hidden gem often overlooked by visitors.
 A picnic area makes this an ideal spot for a family walk.
-Purbeck is made up of a handful of picturesque small villages and we are very fortunate to be able to offer property in Purbeck and the surrounding villages to you.

-Church Knowle is a beautiful, tranquil village close to the ruins at Corfe Castle.
+is a beautiful, tranquil village close to the ruins of Corfe Castle.
 The village is home to an animal rescue centre which is open to the public.
-A lovely spot for walking either into the village of Corfe Castle or over the Purbeck Hills with panoramic views over Purbeck to Brownsea Island.
+A lovely spot for walking, either into the village of Corfe Castle or over the Purbeck Hills, with panoramic views over Purbeck to Brownsea Island.
 A lovely traditional pub called the New Inn is famous for its Dorset Blue Vinney soup.

-Kimmeridge village lies approx 1 km shy off the coast at Kimmerdige Bay.
-The Bay is backed by low cliffs of soft shale, beneath these cliffs is a fabulous wave cut platform called ‘The Flats’ and a rocky shore with an abundance of rock pools to explore.
-Surfers can regularly be seen at Kimmeridge
+village lays approx. 1 km from the coast at Kimmeridge Bay.
+The Bay is backed by low cliffs of soft shale, beneath which sprawls a fabulous wave cut platform named ‘The Flats’, and a rocky shore with an abundance of rock pools to explore.
+Surfers can regularly be seen at Kimmeridge.

-Kingston is a small village on the Isle of Purbeck that over looks the historic village of Corfe Castle.
-It is only five miles West of Swanage and the sea.
-The village is home to two churches and a lovely pub called the Scott Arms.
+is a small village on the Isle of Purbeck that overlooks the historic village of Corfe Castle.
+It is only five miles west of Swanage and the sea.
+The village is home to two churches and a pub called the Scott Arms.
 Be sure to sit outside to soak up the view.

 See all of our holiday cottages in Worth Matravers.